printable version of this policy

 are involved as follows:

-- Any cash advance amount not used for business travel
+Any cash advance amount not used for business travel for which

 days after the expenses were paid or incurred.

 Failure to account for a travel advance will

 Past Due 60 days

 Official Headquarters is the location where performance of